ecls-cdm/cdm/docs/userguide/usecases.md

 More cannulas might be necessary due to drainage insufficiencies or changes in strategies (e.g.: switching from VV-ECMO to VVA-ECMO).

-!!! note
+!!! info

     If the cannula changes the mode, make sure to set a proper _.stop_datetime_ for the current entry in _ecls_mode_ and add a new entry where:

     *old_entry*.stop_datetime == *new_entry*.start_datetime

-!!! note
+!!! info

     Adding a third venous cannula to a veno-venous configuration will not change the mode.

 <figure markdown="span">
 ![More cannulas are necessary](../images/more-cannulas.png){:style="height:300px;"}